-In this paper, we have explored the X-ray scaling relations of hot gas in massive ETGs from IllustrisTNG-100.
-We derived mock X-ray luminosities (using the public code MOCK-X) and spectroscopiclike temperatures for a legacy mock-ETG sample from Wang et al. (2020) that has well-studied total density profiles and dark matter fractions.
+In this paper, we have explored the X-ray scaling relations of hot gas in massive ETGs from the TNG100 box of IllustrisTNG.
+We derived mock X-ray luminosities (using the public code MOCK-X) and spectroscopic-like temperatures for a legacy mock-ETG sample from Wang et al. (2020) that has well studied total density profiles and dark matter fractions.
 We compared the X-ray luminosity-mass relation and the X-ray luminosity-temperature relation to observations for the simulated ETGs.
 We further studied how the low-mass end scatter in the X-ray luminosity-mass scaling relation relates to the ETG dark matter fraction, gas fraction, stellar population, and AGN feedback activities.
 Our major findings are as follows:

 (i) The $L{X,500}-M{5R_e}$ scaling relation has a very similar slope and overall scatter to the observed Chandra ETGs.
 The scatter increases at the low-mass end compared to the high-mass end.
-The $L{X,500}-T{\rm sl,500}$ scaling relation has slightly steeper slope than the observed Chandra ETGs, though hot gas in IllustrisTNG ETGs are on average ~ 0.5 dex cooler than observations (Fig. 2).
+The $L{X,500}-T{sl,500}$ scaling relation has slightly steeper slope than the observed Chandra ETGs, though hot gas in IllustrisTNG ETGs are on average ~0.5 dex cooler than observations (Fig. 2).

 (ii) We do not observe significant correlation between $L{X,500}$ and the ETG dark matter fraction (including the small amount of gas) $1 - f{\text{star}}$ at the low-mass end (Fig. 3 left).
-The offset from the best-fit X-ray luminosity-mass relation $\Delta L{X,500}$ negatively correlates with $1 - f{\text{star}}$ similar to observations (Fig. 3 right), although IllustrisTNG ETGs have systematically larger dark matter fractions than observations, which was already known in earlier literature.
+The offset from the best fit X-ray luminosity-mass relation $\Delta L{X,500}$ negatively correlates with $1 - f{\text{star}}$ similar to observations (Fig. 3 right), although IllustrisTNG ETGs have systematically larger dark matter fractions than observations, which was already known in earlier literature.

-(iii) At the low-mass end $(\log{10}(M{5R_e}/M{\odot}) \le 11.5)$ ETGs that up-scatter in $L{X,500}$ (vice versa the following for down-scatter) tend to have higher gas fractions and younger stellar populations.
-This is caused by their AGN having lower cumulative kinetic feedback energy, which leads to their higher gas content and less efficient quenching.
-As a consequence, the younger stars could also provide stronger stellar feedback heating that further increases L_X .
-The higher gas fraction in the end fuels more active recent black hole accretion, leading to these up-scatter ETGs having stronger recent (z < 0.1) AGN kinetic feedback (Fig 4).
+(iii) At the low-mass end $(\log{10}(M{5R_e}/M{\odot}) \leq 11.5)$ ETGs that up-scatter in $L{X,500}$ (vice versa the following for down-scatter) tend to have higher gas fractions and younger stellar populations.
+This is likely due to their AGN having lower cumulative kinetic feedback energy, which leads to more gas content and less efficient quenching.
+As a consequence, the younger stars could also provide stronger stellar feedback heating that further increases $L_X$ .
+The higher gas fraction in the end also fuels more recent (z < 0.1) black hole accretion and feedback (Fig. 4).

-(iv) Past AGN feedback mediates star formation and stellar populations in ETGs, thereby influencing the strength of stellar feedback at present-day.
-This can partially explain why observations see a sub-dominant role of AGN compared to stellar feedback with only access to z = 0 AGN properties and not their full accretion history (Section 3.3).
+(iv) Past AGN feedback mediates star formation and stellar populations in ETGs, thereby influencing the strength of stellar feedback at present day.
+This can partially explain why observations see a subdominant role of AGN compared to stellar feedback with only access to z = 0 AGN properties and not their full accretion history (Section 3.3).

-(v) The scatter of $L{X,500}$ does not correlate with the total density profiles of the ETGs at the low mass end.
-This indicates that mergers, which dominate the ETG density profile evolution at $z \leq 1$, do not significantly impact $L{X,500}$ at fixed M{5R_e} (Figs. 3, 4).
+(v) The scatter of $L{X,500}$ does not correlate with the total density profiles of the ETGs at the low-mass end.
+This indicates that mergers, which dominate the ETG density profile evolution at $z \leq 1$ , do not significantly impact $L{X,500}$ at fixed $M{5R_e}$ (Figs 3, 4).

 We also investigated the merger histories of three individual ETGs (Fig. 2 black squares) that are outliers of the X-ray luminosity-temperature scaling relation.
-We find that:
+We find that groups, and the temperature peaks coincide well with pericentre passages with those larger galaxy clusters (Fig. 6).

-(i) All three ETGs interacted with much larger galaxy groups/clusters since $z \sim 0.4$ and were environmentally heated.
-Their gas temperature rise coherently with their infall into these larger FoF groups, and the temperature peaks coincide well with pericenter passages with those larger galaxy clusters (Fig. 6).
-Their gas temperature and density profiles also show clear signatures of external heating, leaving those ETGs with very sparse and hot gas atypical of their mass at z = 0 (Fig. 7).
+(i) all three ETGs interacted with much larger galaxy groups/clusters since $z \sim 0.4$ and were environmentally heated.
+Their gas temperature rise coherently with their infall into these larger FoF